 Many event managers and venues have yet to get their head around their obligations under the Disability Discrimination Act.
-While many public buildings may have access through the front door and accessible toilet, this does not make for an inclusive event.
-Did anyone think about a handrail on the steps to the podium, a lower lectern for a seated speaker, or what to do with the guide dog?
+Access through the front door and accessible toilet do not ensure inclusive meetings and events.
+What about a handrail for podium steps, a lower lectern for a seated speaker, or what to do with the guide dog?

-Venue owners and managers, caterers and equipment suppliers are yet to get up to speed with what is required.
+Venue owners and managers, caterers and equipment suppliers also need to get up to speed with what is required.
 Meetings and Events Australia have a comprehensive handbook on accessible events which was written in consultation with the Human Rights Commission in 2012.
-However, it appears only to be available to members of the Association and is not visible on their web home page.
-Nevertheless, a Google search will also find the Accessible Events Guide.
+A Google search will also find the Accessible Events Guide.
 The Guide also has a checklist at the end.

 Free to access guides